PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Reusable-Code---Python-class.md

 	v.left(120)
 ```

 We may turn some of the routine data analysis code into class.
+For example, as shown below, we define a class for data description that has one attribute and three methods.
+The one and only attribute is the data itself, like a *parameter* to a function.
+This "parameter" has 3 "sub-functions".
+Or from the SAS users' perspective, 3 macro functions), one for <span class="coding">PROC CONTENTS</span>, one for <span class="coding">PROC MEANS</span> and <span class="coding">PROC FREQ </span> and one for <span class="coding">PROC CORR</span> (sort of).
 <div class="code-head"><span>code</span>data analysis.py</div>

 ```python